Physical Abuse

 When a person experiences alcohol-related physical abuse in Australia, is the relationship between the victim and perpetrator different for men and women?

-For both Australian men and women, the largest proportion of incidents of physical abuse by someone under the influence of alcohol are perpetrated by a stranger.
-However, women are more likely than men to be physically abused by a spouse/partner or other relative.
-Men are more likely than women to be physically abused by another person known to them.
+Although the largest proportion of incidents of physical abuse by someone under the influence of alcohol are perpetrated by a stranger for both men and women, physical abuse by a stranger is more common among men.
+Women are significantly more likely than men to be physically abused by a spouse/partner.

 Physical Abuse: An act which causes pain and/or injury to the victim.